“Acne Safe” Skincare Is Deceptive. Here’s What A Dermatologist Wants You To Know

 What is an “acne safe” diet?

 It’s not all about skincare.
-TikTok’s “acne safe” trend could be fuelling dangerous diet culture.
+TikTok’s “acne safe” trend could be fueling dangerous diet culture.
 A quick scroll serves up countless videos deeming certain foods or meals acne safe and others not acne safe.
-In Dr Mahto’s experience patients have told her that they have eliminated dairy, gluten and sugar from their diet in an attempt to clear their skin, and that many have actively restricted food to the point of unhealthy obsession.
-While there is some evidence of a relationship between acne and food with a high glycemic index (GI), Dr Mahto tells R29 that labelling food as the issue is not always accurate.
-Acne is multifactorial and genetics, hormones, stress and skincare may all play a role.
+In Dr. Mahto’s experience patients have told her that they have eliminated dairy, gluten, and sugar from their diet in an attempt to clear their skin, and that many have actively restricted food to the point of unhealthy obsession.
+While there is some evidence of a relationship between acne and food with a high glycemic index (GI), Dr. Mahto tells R29 that labeling food as the issue is not always accurate.
+Acne is multifactorial and genetics, hormones, stress, and skincare may all play a role.

 Who is a trustworthy beauty expert?